This example and a number of others are parcels of land around Pakenham.

 Bourke’s Hotel became one of the best known stopping places on the way to Gippsland.
 Later it became the Princes Highway Hotel and its chimney is still there today.

 It was a real hub of the district.
-It was the polling station and the post office for the area, and Michael Bourke was postmaster at Pakenham for 30 years, and after his death, in 1877, Catherine and unmarried daughter Cecelia continued to run the post office.
+It was the polling station and the post office for the area, and Michael Bourke was postmaster at Pakenham for 30 years.
+After his death, in 1877, Catherine, and unmarried daughter Cecelia, continued to run the post office.